 Kaelem Moniz (Youth)

-I can’t remember my first Scouting-related adventure.
-I’ve been in Scouts long enough that it has simply become enveloped in my childhood.
-While I can’t remember my first, since then I have enjoyed many others that have made me a better Scout and citizen.
+I can’t remember my first Scouting-related adventure but I’ve been in Scouts long enough that it has simply become enveloped in my childhood.
+Since then I have enjoyed many others that have made me a better Scout and citizen.
 Whether it has been volunteering at a soup kitchen, reforesting the Humber or organizing the Council Youth Recognition Ceremony, I know that Scouting is greatly beneficial for youth.
-It is through my appreciation of this fact that I currently serve as the Greater Toronto Council Youth Commissioner (CYC), as well as a Youth Spokesperson for Scouts Canada.
-I volunteer in order to benefit the Scouting experience for youth across the GTA.
-I am running for the position of Council Voting Representative because I know that I can best represent our Council at the National level and ultimately better Scouting for both youth and Scouters.
+It is through my appreciation of this fact that I currently serve as Council Youth Commissioner (CYC) for the Greater Toronto Council (GTC), as well as a Youth Spokesperson for Scouts Canada.
+I volunteer in order to benefit the Scouting experience for youth across the Greater Toronto Area (GTA).
+I am running for Council Voting Representative because I know that I can best represent our council at the National level and ultimately better Scouting for both youth and Scouters.

-Overall, it has been a great honour for me to serve as your Council Youth Commissioner, as well as to represent Scouts Canada as a Youth Spokesperson.
-As a voting member, I would represent our council effectively, informing my votes with my background knowledge of Scouting and the many needs of our Council.
+Overall, it has been a great honour to serve as your Council Youth Commissioner, as well as to represent Scouts Canada as a Youth Spokesperson.
+As a voting member, I would represent our council effectively, informing my votes with my background knowledge of Scouting and the many needs of our council.
 I would commit to becoming more involved in my outreach to groups and using my past experiences to best represent our Scouting Youth.
-I would be honoured to serve as one of your three Council Voting Representatives, and I know that given my past experience, background knowledge and passion for Scouting, that I would be an effective representative at the national level.
+I would be honoured to serve as one of your three Council Voting Representatives and I know, given my past experience, background knowledge and passion for Scouting, that I would be an effective representative at the national level.